thomasWeise/oa/preface/README.md

 This means that we will omit a lot of details unnecessary for understanding the algorithms in play, such as type hints, sanity checks, or even complete methods.
 These will then be present in the full code version of the code available in the [GitHub repository](\repo{mp}{repo.url}).
 This full code version therefore can look different from the illustrated abridged code in the book.
 In order to fully understand the code examples, we recommend the reader to familiarize themselves with Python, [numpy](https://numpy.org/), and [matplotlib](https://matplotlib.org/).
+Of course, if you just read this book to learn about algorithms, you can ignore the source code examples.

 The text of the book itself is actively written and available in the repository *[thomasWeise/oa](https://github.com/thomasWeise/oa)*.
 There, you can also submit *[issues](https://github.com/thomasWeise/oa/issues)*, such as change requests, suggestions, errors, typos, or you can inform me that something is unclear, so that I can improve the book.